-I cook all meat/fish in the oven (except the ribeye steak), without using any oil, and then I dress the cooked meat/fish and the veg with generous quantity of extra virgin olive oil, which provides healthy monounsaturated fat, omega-6 and omega-3 fatty acids, and antioxidants.
+I cook all meat/fish in the oven, without using any oil, and then I dress the cooked meat/fish and the veg with generous quantity of extra virgin olive oil, which provides healthy monounsaturated fat, omega-6 and omega-3 fatty acids, and antioxidants.

 To be completely honest with you, I don’t eat enough fruit, and I should make a conscious effort to buy more of it.
 Still, veg is more important than fruit, and I eat plenty of that.

 Before fixing my Diet Plan, when I was still playing it by ear on nutrition, I was taking Whey protein and BCAAs.
 The BCAAs before training fasted in the morning, the Whey protein I don’t even know why.
-Fact is, I had no accurate idea of the Protein I was eating through solid food at the time, and I was assuming I had a protein gap I needed to fill through supplement, but all that reasoning was just pure guesswork.
+Fact is, I had no accurate idea of the Proteins I was eating through solid food back then, and for some reason I was assuming I had a protein gap I needed to fill through supplements, but all that reasoning was just pure guesswork.

 When I decided to create a proper Diet Plan, I decided that all the Macros should have come from solid food, and hence I got rid of the Whey protein.
 I don’t do intermittent fasting anymore, hence I got rid of the BCAAs as well.